BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 What happens if I get a UTI in early pregnancy?

 If you get a urinary tract infection in early pregnancy, stay calm.
 If treated quickly, a UTI alone shouldn’t cause any issues or hurt baby.
 Your provider will prescribe antibiotics to treat the infection and request that you return a few days later and give a urine sample to make sure it’s completely gone.
-If left untreated for too long, a UTI can spread to the kidneys and increase your risk of getting significantly ill–which may lead to pregnancy loss.
+If left untreated for too long, a UTI can spread to the kidneys and increase your risk of getting significantly ill–which could lead to pregnancy loss.

 Can your belly show at 8 weeks?